polynetwork/quorum-relayer/README.md

 * deploy ccmp contract on quorum chain.
 * deploy lock proxy contract on quorum chain.
 * bind proxy to destination proxy.
-* bind asset to destination proxy.
+* bind asset to destination asset.

 Now, you can start relayer as follow: